ygorelik/ydk-gen/sdk/go/README.md

 The user must have sudo access to these locations.

 The YDK extensively uses Python scripts for building its components and model API packages (bundles).
+By default the YDK uses Python system installation.
-In order to isolate YDK Python environment from system installation, the script builds Python virtual environment.
+In order to isolate YDK Python environment from system installation, the script can build Python3 virtual environment.
-The user must manually activate virtual environment when generating model bundles and/or running YDK based application.
+If built, the user must manually activate virtual environment when generating model bundles and/or running YDK based application.
 By default the Python virtual environment is installed under `$HOME/venv` directory.
 For different location the PYTHON_VENV environment variable should be set to that location.

-Here is simple example of core YDK installation for Python programming language:
+Here is simple example of core YDK installation for Go programming language:

 ```
 git clone https://github.com/ygorelik/ydk-gen.git